jeffscassell/captureAP/README.md

 	[DESCRIPTION]

-	This script requires an unused Wi-Fi network interface, and an internet-connected interface, to create a local Wi-Fi AP (access point) using hostapd, tunneling traffic to the internet-connected interface.
+	This script creates a local Wi-Fi AP (access point) and connects it to the internet via an existing network connection.
 Confirmed working with either ethernet or	Wi-Fi, but should be compatible with any network interface.
 The interfaces will be things such as found in the ifconfig or ip commands: wlan0, eth0, etc.

+	Depends on <iptables> for IP masquerading, <NetworkManager> for handling interfaces, <hostapd> for creating the AP, and <dnsmasq> for assigning IP addresses (DHCP).

 	The interface used for the AP is disallowed from being managed by the NetworkManager service.
 	A hostapd configuration file (hostapd.conf) and dnsmasq configuration file (dnsmasq.conf) are